NoahZielke/Rosetta-Subs-CS495/README.md

   ```

 # Running Tests
-To run the Pytest unit tests, simply install the requirements and run:
+To run the Pytest unit tests, make sure that the requirements are installed, and run:
+*(assuming you are in Subtitle-Generator-cs495/)*
   ```
+  cd subgen/testing/
   pytest
   ```
-To increase the verbosity (how detailed) the test error messages are, you can run:
+To increase the verbosity (how detailed) the test responses are, you can run:
   ```
   pytest -v (add more v's for more verbosity)
   ```